PowerPoint to PDF

 Are speaker notes included in the PDF?

-What about embedded videos or audio?
+What about embedded videos or audio in the presentation?

-What is the output PDF page size — does it match the slide dimensions?
+What is the output PDF page size?

 Can I convert a Google Slides presentation to PDF using this tool?